massquantity/dismember/README.md

 $ tar -zxf examples/target/universal/examples-0.1.0.tgz -C tasks --strip-components 1
 ```

-The `dismember/tasks/` folder should look like this:
+At this point the `dismember/tasks/` folder should look like this:

 ```
 bin/